jinnycho/jinnycho-blog/src/writings/books/psychology/courageToBeDisliked.md

 This idea aligns with Buddhism.
 The wise monk Huineng once said, 'Neither the wind nor the flag is moving.'
 When asked, 'Then what is it that is moving?' he replied, 'Your mind is moving.'

 At the end of the day, the world is perceived through my eyes, and it is inherently subjective.
-This idea is refreshingly enlightening and invigorating because it empowers me to take the initiative to see the world more clearly and postively.
+This idea is refreshingly enlightening and invigorating because it empowers me to take the initiative to see the world more postively.

 ### 2. Sick of "trauma"
 > Who I am now (the effect) is determined by occurrences in the past (the causes) ...
 If we focus only on past causes and try to explain things soley through cause and effect, we end up with "determinism".
 Because what this says is that our present and future have already been decided by past occurrences, and are unalterable.